wainuiomata/sambal/README.md

 License
 -------

-Sambal is released under [GPL v3](LICENSE.txt) which is the same license that Samba uses.
+Sambal is released under the [GPL v3](LICENSE.txt) license which is the same license that Samba uses.